+Be prepared:

-- Report the outage to the appropriate authorities for your location. - Be prepared: - Keep a flashlight with spare batteries immediately accessible. - Have a flashlight app for your phone. - Make sure you have a fully charged portable power bank. - Have ice ready to keep food cold during a temporary power outage if your program offers food. - Know how to locate the closest exit.
+- Know where your flashlights and batteries are. - Have a flashlight app for your phone. - Make sure you have a fully charged portable power bank. - Have ice ready to keep food cold during a temporary power outage.

 - Remain calm. - Turn off any unnecessary appliances, computers, office equipment, tools, etc. Leave lights on as an indicator of the return of power. - Provide assistance to individuals not familiar with the area. - Remain indoors and in the vicinity of your normal work area.
-Evacuate if told by authorities to do so. - During an extended power outage, call Facilities Services at 315.443.1234 for a status report.
+Evacuate if told by authorities to do so. - During an extended power outage, call Physical Plant at 315.443.1234 for a status report.